Causes of Thrush

 Tips to Prevent Thrush

 It is important to boil reusable nipples and pacifiers for 10 minutes, and cool them before your baby uses them again.
 Running them through the dishwasher is also effective.

 Be sure to wash your hands and the baby's hands often and well.

 Breastfeeding with Thrush

-Mothers who are breastfeeding when their babies have thrush can continue breastfeeding, but they also need to be treated for thrush to prevent thrush infection of the nipple.
+Mothers who are breastfeeding when their babies have thrush can continue breastfeeding.
+If mom is having new nipple pain, she may need to be evaluated by her own doctor for possible treatment.
 Wash and sterilize any breastfeeding supplies, such as breast pump parts, breast shells or nipple shields, daily in the same manner as bottles and pacifiers.
 Change nursing pads and wash bras frequently until both you and your baby are clear of symptoms.